How To Stop Windows 10 From Installing Upgrades?

 Wally’s Answer: Windows updates deliver fixes, updates, and security patches right to your desktop wherever you are.
 It also updates device drivers to their latest version so that you get the best performance from your hardware.

 Windows 10 has a feature to help users who’re using a metered connection.
 Using this option enables you to run Windows update when it is most convenient for you.
 Here, we will look at how you can enable this feature.

 Please click this link if you want to only skip specific updates or only driver updates.

 Windows 10 keeps installing updates automatically over a cellular (or some other) internet connection.
 This connection has limited internet bandwidth.

 Windows 10 updates are enabled by default.
 There is no option to completely turn off Windows updates in Windows 10.

 Here are some ways to fix the Windows updates issue.

 Set Your WiFi Internet Connection As a Metered Connection

-A metered connection is an internet connection that has a limited bandwidth.
+A metered connection is an internet connection that has limited bandwidth.
 It implies that you’re paying for each gigabyte.
 Since Windows Updates can consume a significant amount of bandwidth, it is best to set the connection as a “Metered Connection” to save internet volume.